 Paul Scholes deputised in the position when needed, but it was clear that his future lay in midfield.

-Cantona turned 30 in May 1996 and always seemed unlikely to play well into his 30s (indeed, he would retire in summer 1997), and Cole had an absolute shocker of a season in 1995-96, with the ultimate confidence striker looking barely able to keep his head in the game for long stretches of the season.
+Cantona turned 30 in May 1996 (and would go on to retire the following summer), and Cole had an absolute shocker of a season in 1995-96, with the ultimate confidence striker looking barely able to keep his head in the game for long stretches of the season.

 The previous year’s Bosman ruling opened up squad places for overseas players, however, allowing United to join the rest of the division in looking abroad for the answer to their problems.